Animal Kingdom is a theme park, zoo and safari park, with a strong emphasis on animal care and conservation.

 Pandora is Animal Kingdom’s newest land, which opened in 2017.
 It is said to be Disney’s most compelling and immersive development so far, with every detail thought through so you feel like you’ve stepped into the world of Pandora, from the Avatar films, including waterfalls and the famous floating mountain.

 The biggest attraction here is Avatar Flight of Passage, a flight simulator that sees you flying on a Pandoran banshee.
 The technical and visual effects that accompany this attraction are state of the art and get you as close to feeling as if you are actually flying, without actually doing so, as is currently possible.
-Absolutely not to be missed, but as with any new attraction, queues are expected to be heavy, so FastPass it if you can.
+Absolutely not to be missed, but as with any new attraction, queues are extremely heavy, so FastPass+ it if you can.

-Na’vi River Journey is a boat ride through night-time Pandora, viewing its wildlife in plant and animal form, with stunning visual effects.
+Na’vi River Journey is the other Pandora attraction – a boat ride through night-time Pandora, viewing its wildlife in plant and animal form, with stunning visual effects.